 Through the Nursing Master of Science – Family Nurse Practitioner Emphasis program, you are prepared for advanced clinical practice as a family nurse practitioner (FNP).
 The FNP emphasis teaches primary care health promotion and disease management for patients with episodic or chronic illnesses across the life span.

-Students with a BSN can continue their current RN career while attending this graduate program, due to the one-day-per-week format.
+You can continue your current BSN career while attending this graduate program, due to the one-day-per-week format.
 Courses incorporate online activities to supplement your learning and reduce the amount of time you must meet for class.
 Classes on the UNC campus will be held on Thursday of each week.
 When you begin the clinical courses, you will also need to be in clinical for the required number of clinical hours.